 Richelieu considers that it has good working relations with its employees.
 In the last five years, Richelieu has not experienced any material labour problem.

-Richelieu anticipates no difficulties with respect to the renewal of the above-mentioned agreements within parameters compatible with management's objectives.
+As of the date hereof, Richelieu does not anticipate material difficulties with respect to the renewal of the above-mentioned agreements within the main parameters compatible with management's objectives.

 COMPETITION